kunlee0910/kunlee0910.github.io/_pages/research.md

 ### Working Papers
 Old and new welfare states retaining older workers in the face of crisis: The case of COVID-19 in Europe (single author, *Revise & Resubmit*).

-Convergence or continued stratification?
-Retirement trajectories and late working lives in Germany, 1976-2019 (with [Bernhard Ebbinghaus](https://ebbinghaus.blog/), *Revise & Resubmit*)
+Converging or unequal retirement patterns?
+Retirement trajectories, late working lives, and pension income in Germany over three decades of cohorts (with [Bernhard Ebbinghaus](https://ebbinghaus.blog/), *Revise & Resubmit*)

-Digitalization, workers’ anxiety, and pension savings behavior (with Ludivine Martin & Thuc-Uyen Nguyen-Thi)

 ## 3. Social Policy, Work-Family Arrangements, and Low Fertility